 We periodically conduct an impairment review on the conditions of our property, plant and equipment.
-In 2005, it was determined that certain fixed assets of Yuchai were idle or other factors existed that suggested that the recovery of their respective carrying values may have been impaired.
-An impairment loss of Rmb 4.9 million was charged to the consolidated statement of operations in 2005 under selling, general and administrative expense.
-In 2006 and 2007, impairment analyses were performed and the estimated undiscounted future cash flows generated from certain property, plant and equipment were assessed to be less than their carrying values.
-Hence, impairment losses of Rmb 2.3 million and Rmb 0.8 million (US\$0.1 million) were recognized and included in selling, general and administrative expenses in 2006 and 2007 respectively.
+In 2006, we recognized an impairment loss of Rmb 2.3 million which included selling, general and administrative expenses.
+In 2007 and 2008, impairment analyses were performed and the estimated undiscounted future cash flows generated from certain property, plant and equipment were assessed to be less than their carrying values.
+Hence, impairment losses of Rmb 0.8 million and Rmb 69.9 million (US\$10.2 million) were recognized and included in selling, general and administrative expenses in 2007 and 2008 respectively.
+Impairment losses for 2008 were made up of: